-5. Examinations are marked in thirtieths, except in the case of traineeships and transversal skills, where only a pass mark is awarded and this is recorded in the minutes.
+5. Examinations are marked in thirtieths, except in the case of thesis internship, Italian language for foreign students and transversal skills, where only a pass mark is awarded and this is recorded in the minutes.
 Educational credits are deemed to have been acquired if the mark is equal to or higher than 18/30.
 In the case of a maximum mark of 30/30, the examining committee may award laude honours by unanimous decision.
 An assessment of insufficiency is not accompanied by a grade.
 Any annotation in the examination report in this regard may be used for statistical purposes, but shall not be recorded in the student's report of university studies nor in the student's academic career.